nadeulab/IgCaller/README.md

 The IgCaller repository bundles several third-party packages and reference files required for its operation.
 All of these resources are included directly within IgCaller, so users do not need to perform any additional installation or configuration steps.
 To ensure transparency and properly acknowledge the original sources, this section documents the external materials integrated into the tool.
 It is provided solely for explanatory context.

 * IgBLAST: Used to annotate the sequences reconstructed if specified using the '-a' argument.
 For more information, please see the [original website](https://ncbi.github.io/igblast/) and [license](https://ncbi.github.io/igblast/dev/copyright.html).
-It is included [here](https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast).
+IgBLAST is included [here](https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast).
 * IMGT reference sequences: IG and TCR gene sequences provided by The International Immunogenetics Information System ([IMGT](https://www.imgt.org), [license](https://imgt.org/#termsofuse)) are downloaded from their [webpage](https://www.imgt.org/vquest/refseqh.html#VQUEST) and processed using IgBLAST's 'edit_imgt_file.pl' and 'makeblastdb' functions.
 The use of these reference sequences can be specified using the '-aa' argument.
 These sequences are provided [here](https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db).
 * OGRDB reference sequences: IG sequences provided by the Open Germline Receptor Database ([OGRDB](https://ogrdb.airr-community.org), [license](https://ogrdb.airr-community.org/render_page/licensing_statement.html)) are downloaded from their [webpage](https://ogrdb.airr-community.org/germline_sets) and processed using custom scripts and IgBLAST's "makeblastdb" function.
 The use of these reference sequences can be specified using the '-aa' argument.
 These sequences are provided [here](https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db).

 ### Releases
 * v2.0.0:
   * Added functionality to reconstruct the T-cell receptor (TCR).
 See [issue #10](https://github.com/ferrannadeu/IgCaller/issues/10) and argument -g for details.
-  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST (v1.22.0) using IMGT (release 202625-4; 18 June 2026) or OGRDB (release 2026-05-27) databases (see -a and -aa).
+  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST (v1.22.0) using IMGT (release 202631-1; 27 July 2026) or OGRDB (release 2026-05-27) databases (see -a and -aa).
 We recommend using IgBLAST coupled with IMGT (default settings), especially when paired normal (i.e., germline) BAM file is not available.
   * Added the reconstruction of partial (J-D or D-V only) rearrangements.
   * Added compatibility with data generated using amplicon-based NGS approaches (i.e., primer-based PCR amplification of IG/TCR rearrangements).
 See arguments -seq, -pr, -prf, and -prs for further details.
-  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -ep, -epc, -scp, -ppc, and -pm, as well as the new output files *output_purity*).
+  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -ep, -epc, -ppc, and -pm, as well as the new output files *output_purity*).
   * Added chronic lymphocytic leukemia (CLL)-specific annotations: annotation of CLL stereotyped subsets (see -subsets) and IGLV3-21 R110 mutation (see -R110).
 If annotated, a tag is added next to the V(D)J genes annotation both for subsets (i.e. [CLL#2]) and R110 (i.e. [R110]).
   * Added acquired N-glycosylation sites (AGS) annotation: annotation of AGS (see -ags).
 AGS are defined as N-X-T/S, where X is any amino acid except proline.
 If annotated, the motif(s) found and its location is reported as a tag next to the V(D)J genes annotation (i.e. [CDR-AGS (NTT:CDR3)]).
 A rearrangement is defined as CDR-located AGS (CDR-AGS) if any of the AGS found are located in any of the CDR regions.
 AGS that cross FR and CDR borders are classified as CDR.
 Contraily, the rearrangement is labeled as FR-located AGS (FR-AGS) if none of the AGS are located in a CDR region.
 The rearrangement is labeled as 'No-AGS' if no AGS are found.
   * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations (see -hs, -sf, and -mnns).
   * Improved phasing of reads along the V gene (see -prbm).
-  * Added some optional arguments for flexibility (see -pfm, -rop, -kisor, -cs, -css, -ror, and -roor)
+  * Added some optional arguments for flexibility (see -slc, -pfm, -rop, -kisor, -cs, -css, -ror, and -roor).
   * Improved annotation of oncogenic alterations, including the identification of N-nucleotides and other improvements (see -vafOnco, -gOnco, -cgOnco, -gOncoDist, and -cgOncoDist for further details).
   * Extended panel of normals for the analysis of oncogenic rearrangements.
   * Added the possibility to report the read names of the reads associated with each specific rearrangement identified (see --rrn).